Mannequin: Representation in art and culture

 Shop windows displaying mannequins were a frequent photographic subject for Eugène Atget.

-Mannequins are a common theme in horror and science fiction.
-Mannequins can be disturbing (perhaps due in part to the uncanny valley effect), especially when not fully assembled.
+Mannequins have been used in horror and science fiction.
 The Twilight Zone episode "The After Hours" (1960) involves mannequins taking turns living in the real world as people.
 In the Doctor Who serial Spearhead from Space (1970), an alien intelligence attempts to take over Earth with killer plastic mannequins called Autons.

 The romantic comedy film Mannequin (1987) is a story of a window dresser who falls in love with a mannequin that comes to life.
+The romantic thriller film Bommai (2023) is the story of a person who works in a mannequin factory and falls in love with one of the mannequins, imagining it as his childhood crush.

 Military use

 Military use of mannequins is recorded amongst the ancient Chinese, such as at the siege of Yongqiu.
 The besieged Tang army lowered scarecrows down the walls of their castles to lure the fire of the enemy arrows.
 In this way, they renewed their supplies of arrows.
 Dummies were also used in the trenches in World War I to lure enemy snipers away from the soldiers.